bneukom/LCC.net/README.md

 The following sections describe the whole process from downloading the data to exporting them for further use.

 ## Download and Import Data
 The first step is downloading the data.
 For our purposes we used the Sentinel2 Satellite imagery which can be downloaded [here](https://scihub.copernicus.eu/dhus/#/home).
 Sentinel2 produces multispectral imagery from the whole earth which are free to use.
 Using multispectral bands (not only the visible spectrum) increases the classification accuracy drastically [1].
-Optionally the Sentinel2 can be preprocessed to remove artifacts from clouds or atmoshperic gasses as well as shadowing effects from the landscape using [Sen2Cor](http://step.esa.int/main/third-party-plugins-2/sen2cor/) (note that this requires a Python Anaconda installation).
+Optionally the Sentinel2 can be postprocessed to remove artifacts from clouds or atmoshperic gasses as well as shadowing effects from the landscape using [Sen2Cor](http://step.esa.int/main/third-party-plugins-2/sen2cor/) (note that this requires a Python Anaconda installation).

 We also use a heightmap as a feature for the classifaction process.
 This has been shown to increase classifcation results especially for mountainous regions [2].
 The heightmap can also be exported during a later step used for the visualization.
 The data we used here is the Global Digital Elevation Model (GDEM) which can be downloaded [here](https://gdex.cr.usgs.gov/gdex/).